xcart/xcart-docs/_pages/kb_en/multivendor/coupons_usage_with_multivendor.md

 published: false
 ---
 ## Coupons: Vendor experience
 In a Multivendor X-Cart store with the addon {% link "Coupons" ref_3iTVKlYe %} installed and enabled, vendors can create discount coupons.
-A vendor can create and manage their coupons via the Discounts section of the Vendor area:
+A vendor can create and manage their coupons via the Coupons section (**Discounts** > **Coupons**) of the Vendor area:
 ![mvcoupons_coupons_section_in_vendor.png]({{site.baseurl}}/attachments/ref_2HGKKzgD/mvcoupons_coupons_section_in_vendor.png)

 Coupons created by a vendor are applied only to the products of that particular vendor.